UAMS Dean Smyth dead of cancer at age 57

 Smyth was a nationally known cardiologist who made her name as a physician and researcher focusing on arterial and venous thrombosis, authoring more than 200 publications and a dozen textbooks, according to a statement from UAMS Chancellor Dr. Cam Patterson.

-Despite her cancer, Smyth "was working full-speed Wednesday" before her health rapidly declined, Patterson said.
+Despite her cancer, Smith "was working full-speed Wednesday" before her health rapidly declined, Patterson said.

 Smyth came to UAMS just 19 months ago from the University of Kentucky College of Medicine, where she served as the chief of the Division of Cardiovascular Medicine and Jeff Gill Professor of Cardiology.